mnot/I-D/stakeholder-rights/draft.md

 # Intermediation and Non-Stakeholders

-In protocol design, intermediation is often thought of as "those parties on the direct path between two people attempting to communicate"; e.g., so-called "middleboxes", "proxies" and so on.
+In protocol design, intermediation is often thought of as "those parties on the direct path between two people attempting to communicate"; e.g., middleboxes, proxies and so on.

 When discussing stakeholder rights, this definition is expanded to include those parties that have the ability to prevent or control communication between two parties.
 This naturally includes